PanagiotisEvaggelou/Python-tic-tac-toe-CLI-Game/README.md

 # Tic-Tac-Toe

-A Tic-Tac-Toe like game made in python
+A Tic-Tac-Toe like game made in python, able to run in command line.

 ## Game Rules: